Remembering the men from the Kingsdown and Creekside Cluster

 Killed in action

-Frederick was born in Petham in January 1897 to Henry and Anna (née Marsh).
-The family later moved to Perry Cottages in Chartham and eventually to Devon Villas, Greenstreet.
-One of 9 children.
-Frederick had 4 elder sisters, Margaret, who died in 1899 aged 17 years, Sarah, Lucy and Edith.
-Also 2 elder brothers, William and Charles and 1 younger sister, Laura.
+Frederick is the youngest of our casualties, being born in Petham in January 1897 to Henry and Anna (née Marsh).
+The family later moved to Perry Cottages in Chartham and eventually to 1 Devon Villas, Greenstreet.
+One of nine children, Frederick had 4 elder sisters; Margaret, who died in 1899 aged 17 years, Sarah, Lucy and Edith.
+There were also two elder brothers, William and Charles, and one younger sister, Laura.

 On Friday 15 March 1912, Frederick signed up for a period of 4 years with the Territorial Forces in Sittingbourne.
 After successfully passing his army medical examination, Frederick became Private 1393, 4th (Territorial Force) Battalion, The Buffs (East Kent Regiment).
-There are several anomalies in Frederick’s service record regarding the age he claimed to be.
+There are several anomalies in Frederick’s service record regarding his claimed age.
 At his enlistment he claimed to be 17 years and 3 months old, possibly because he knew the lower age limit for serving in the Territorial Forces was 17 years.
-Frederick’s birth and census records indicate that he was at this time just 15 years and 2 months.
+Frederick’s birth and census records show that he was at this time just 15 years and 2 months.

 Although Frederick’s army records state his conduct as “good”, it appears he may have taken a little time to adjust to life in the forces.
-It is recorded that within 16 days of joining up he had already been confined to barracks for 3 days for “misconduct in the mess room”.
-Just 4 months later he was confined to barracks for a further 7 days for “irregularity on sentry duty at 11.10pm”.
+It is recorded that within 16 days of joining up he had already been confined to barracks for three days following “misconduct in the mess room”.
+Just 4 months later he was confined to barracks for a further seven days for “irregularity on sentry duty at 11.10pm”.

-After serving 271 days, Frederick was discharged from the Territorial Force on 10 December 1912 on the formation of the 3rd Battalion, The Buffs, (Special Reserves).
+After serving 271 days, Frederick was transferred from the Territorial Force on 10 December 1912 on the formation of the 3rd Battalion, The Buffs (Special Reserves).
 The following day he attended the Canterbury recruiting office to sign up for this new Battalion for a period of 6 years.
-Since claiming only 6 months earlier that he was 17 years and 2 months, he was now claiming to be 18 years 11 months (actual age being 15 years 11 months).
+Since claiming only six months earlier that he was 17 years and 2 months, he was now claiming to be 18 years 11 months (actual age being 15 years 11 months).
 He also appears to have grown 1½ inches in this time.
-These details appear to be confirmed in the employer’s reference given by Mr J W Rowe, Foreman at Messrs Mercer and Co Brickmakers.
-It could be that Frederick was keen to serve overseas for which he needed to be 19 years of age.
-So with no questions asked Frederick now became Private S/10193.
+These details appear to be confirmed in the employer’s reference given by Mr J W Rowe, Foreman, at Messrs Mercer and Co Brickmakers.
+With no questions asked, Frederick now became Private, S/10193.

-Just 4 days after the declaration of war, on 8 August 1914, Frederick’s Battalion was mobilised and now assigned to 3rd Battalion, The Buffs (East Kent Regiment).
+Just four days after the declaration of war, on 8 August 1914, Frederick was mobilised and assigned to 3rd Battalion, The Buffs (East Kent Regiment).
 On 13 August 1914, the battalion moved to Cambridge and was billeted in the grounds of Christ's College.
-Frederick was posted to France on 27 December 1914 to join others in his Battalion in the Armentières Sector as part of the British Expeditionary Forces .
+Frederick was posted to France on 27 December 1914 to join others in his Battalion in the Armentières Sector as part of the British Expeditionary Force.

-At some time in March 1915, Frederick was transferred into the 1st Battalion The Buffs.
-At this time his new Battalion alternated between the font-line around Rue de Bois and billets at Armentieres and then Vlamertinghe.
+At some time in March 1915, Frederick was transferred into the 1st Battalion, The Buffs.
+At this time his new Battalion alternated between the front-line around Rue de Bois and billets at Armentières and then Vlamertinghe.
 While in the trenches they were occupied with digging saps between lines of trenches.
 This was an essential feature in 'mature' trenches that allowed movement without breaking cover between lines of trenches.
 All the time they came under fire from machine guns and snipers.

 On 14 March 1915, the Battalion moved by train to Vlamertinghe (approx. 15 miles) in support of the 27th Division, only to withdraw back to Armentières the next day.
 On 17th March, the Battalion was readying itself for inspection in the Grand Place by General Sir Horace Smith-Dorrien, commanding the 2nd Army.
 The inspection was followed by a note: